 Comedy Bang!
 Bang!: Every episode is titled "(Guest) Wears A (Color or Pattern) Shirt & (Color or Pattern) Pants".

 Community: This show is set on a community college campus, and every episode features a subtle play on college course titles as it relates to the episode — such as "Football, Feminism and You", "Advanced Criminal Law" and "Social Psychology".
+Also the meaningful: "Course Listing Unavailable" and "Curriculum Unavailable" when the main cast is expelled.
 Odd Names Out: "Pilot", "Abed's Uncontrollable Christmas", "A Fistful of Paintballs", "For a Few Paintballs More".

 Conan: Having episode titles at all is something of a Running Gag for this show, since no late-night Talk Show has ever had them.